laget-se/react-gettext-parser/README.md

 ##### `extractMessages(codeStr, [options])`

-Parses a string with JS(X) source code for translatable strings and returns a list of message objects.
+Parses a string with JS(X) or Typescript source code for translatable strings and returns a list of message objects.
+When use with typescript source code, specify option `sourceType` as `TYPESCRIPT`

 ##### `extractMessagesFromFile(filePath, [options])`

-Parses a JS(X) file for translatable strings and returns a list of message objects.
+Parses a JS(X) or Typescript file for translatable strings and returns a list of message objects.

 ##### `extractMessagesFromGlob(globStr, [options])`

-Parses JS(X) files matching a glob for translatable strings and returns a list of message objects.
+Parses JS(X) or Typescript files matching a glob for translatable strings and returns a list of message objects.

 ##### `parse(code, [options], [callback])`

 Parses a string with JS(X) source code for translatable strings and writes a .pot file containing those strings.
+When use with typescript source code, specify option `sourceType` as `TYPESCRIPT`

 ##### `parseFile(filePath, [options], [callback])`